ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.md

 * [Provision vSAN storage cluster](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vsan#vpc-bm-vmware-vsan) or
 * [Provision NFS storage and attach to cluster](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nfs#vpc-bm-vmware-nfs)

-[Login](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
-Select your target region.
+[Login](https://{DomainName}/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
+Select your target region and your preferred resource group.

 ## Create a VPC prefix and a subnet for VMware Virtual machines